-The Windows Registry (along with the Command Line prompt) is the scariest place for many people on their computer.
+The Windows Registry (along with the Command Line prompt) is the scariest place for many people on their computers.

-We have always been told—if you don’t know what you’re doing—stay out of the registry.
+If you don’t know what you’re doing, we have always been told—stay out of the registry.

 Yet there are many advertisements or online forums that claim cleaning your registry will improve the performance of your PC.

 The registry has always been a mysterious part of the Windows operating system.
 If you are a Mac user, you don’t have to worry about it as OS X doesn’t use a registry system.